mantidproject/mantid/dev-docs/source/WindowsSubsystemForLinux.rst

 To use an XServer:

-1. Download a compatible XServer onto the host Windows machine. `MobaXterm <https://mobaxterm.mobatek.net/>`_ is recommended and has been confirmed to work with Mantid workbench.
+1. Download a compatible XServer onto the host Windows machine. `MobaXterm <https://mobaxterm.mobatek.net/>`_ is recommended and has been confirmed to work with Mantid Workbench.

 2. Install `MobaXterm` and open the MobaXterm app upon completion.
 Using the `Settings` drop down menu select `Configure`.
 On the `X11` tab ensure that `X11 server display mode` is set to
    `Multiwindow mode` and that `X11 remote access` is set to `full`.